ess-dg/mg_analysis_notebook/README.md

-# Multi-Grid detector: data analysis tools & jupyter notebooks
+# Multi-Grid detector: data analysis framework & jupyter notebooks

 Notebook for analysis of Multi-Grid data.
 Contains a codebase used by notebooks for the following measurements: